MANN981/website/readme.md

    - Create a new account or log in with your existing account.

 2. **Upload Your Code**:
-   - Once logged in, click on "Sites" > "Add New Site" > "Deply Manually" > "Drag & drop your site output folder here".
+   - Once logged in, click on "Sites" > "Add New Site" > "Deploy Manually" > "Drag & drop your site output folder here".
    - If you choose to upload manually, drag and drop your project files (including `index.html`, `style.css`, and `links.js`) into the upload area.
 Netlify will automatically build and deploy your site.

 3. **Using GitHub for Automatic Deployment**:
    - Alternatively, you can use GitHub to host your code.
 First, push your code to a GitHub repository.
    - In Netlify, select "Sites" > "Add New Site" > "Import An Existing Project" and choose GitHub as the source.
    - Connect your GitHub account and select the repository containing your project.
    - Netlify will automatically deploy your site.
 It will also automatically update the live site whenever you push new changes to your GitHub repository.